tacman/mailtrap/sfcasts/outline/outline.md

     - "Assert":
       - Check response after booking
       - Assert booking/customer exists in the db
+- `bin/phpunit` to run them
+  - Fail!
+  - add `->throwsExceptions()` to see the actual exception
+  - because of images, change slug to existing image slug: `iss`
 - We need to check that the email was sent
 - Symfony has email testing helpers but I prefer a "wrapper" library
 - `composer require --dev zenstruck/mailer-test`